SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs.md

 quickViews.TryAdd(signInQuickViewResponse.ViewId, signInQuickViewResponse);
 ```

-It is a Quick View with a number input field with id **magicCode** and a submit button with id **SubmitMagicCode**.
+It's a Quick View with a number input field with ID **magicCode** and a submit button with ID **SubmitMagicCode**.
 The following picture shows the Quick View in action.

 ![The UI of the sample Bot Powered ACE in the Viva Connections desktop experience when the user selects the "Complete sign in" button.
 There is a text field to provide the magic code value and there is a button to submit the magic code.](./images/Bot-Powered-ACE-Welcome-Complete-Sign-In.png)